 - Place an introduction at the upper left and a conclusion at the lower right, both in large type.
 It is rarely necessary to post a copy of the abstract.

-You may post materials on the board beginning at 8:00 am, and leave them in place until the afternoon break.
+You are encouraged to put up your poster at the start of the retreat (8:00 am), and leave the poster in place until the afternoon break.
 You will be given your poster # during the Retreat registration.
 Pushpins are provided.

 Presenting authors are requested to monitor traffic at their board during the entire poster presentation period, and balance time spent handling audience at their own board against the desire to visit other posters.
 The best strategy is to have at least two presenters available for your poster and "tag-team".